rachelesmee/website/foss4gukguidelines.md

 #### Food

-As a rule of thumb, conference attendees will eat more food than you think… You must cater for special dietary requirements, and as such should include these as options when purchasing a ticket.
+As a rule of thumb, conference attendees will eat more food than you think… You must cater for special dietary requirements, in particular vegetarian/vegan/gluten free/nut allergies, and as such should include these as options when purchasing a ticket.

 Please try to avoid using disposable plates, cups etc as much as possible to help minimise the environmental footprint of the event.
 More and more conferences are also asking attendees to bring their own water bottles and reusable cups, so this is also something to consider in the promotional literature.